cgroane/simple-sql-queries-afternoon/README.md

 ### Instructions

 1. Add 3 new Artists to the Artist table. ( It's already created )

+insert into Artist (Name)
+values ('COIN'),('Saint Motel'),('Hippo Campus')

 2. Select 10 artists in reverse alphabetical order.

+select * from Artist
+ORDER BY Name DESC
+limit 10

 3. Select 5 artists in alphabetical order.

+select * from Artist
+ORDER BY Name
+limit 5

 4. Select all artists that start with the word "Black".

+select * from Artist
+where name like 'Black%'

 5. Select all artists that contain the word "Black".

+select * from Artist
+where name like '%black%'

 ### Solution